-- 5.1 The Staffordshire Commissioner for Police's capital investment falls within, and needs to comply with, the "Prudential Code for Capital Finance in Local Authorities" (The Code).
+- 5.1 The Staffordshire Commissioner approach for Police's capital investment falls within, and needs to comply with, the "Prudential Code for Capital Finance in Local Authorities" (The Code).
 Under The Code local authorities have greater discretion over the funding of capital expenditure especially with the freedom to determine, within the regulatory framework of the Code, the level of borrowing they wish to undertake to deliver their capital plans and programmes. - 5.2 The main sources of capital funding are summarised below:

-• Central Government Funding Grants
+Central Government Funding Grants

 The Home Office provide an annual general capital grant in addition to any ring-fenced grants.
-This capital grant has been significantly reduced as part of the settlement for 2020/21 which has created additional upward pressure on capital financing costs.
+This capital grant has remained the same from previous years which has created additional upward pressure on capital financing costs especially funding for the national projects.